vipertooth/Notes/Tools/Yubikey.md

 ```

 On Linux or OpenBSD, select the password with the mouse to copy it to the clipboard and paste using the middle mouse button or `Shift`-`Insert`.

+Save a copy of your gpg random generated key to a notes files

 Generate a new key with GPG, selecting `(8) RSA (set your own capabilities)`, `Certify` capability only and `4096` bit key size.